 I can NOT function without a list!
 Seriously, I have a list at all times, and I typically have multiple lists.
 For example, a grocery list.
 We keep a magnetic notepad on the fridge.
 As we run out of things, it goes right on the list.
 The kids are trained to add to that list as they see a need.
 The family also knows that if it doesn’t get on the list, it doesn’t normally make it in the house!
 Keeping a running list on the fridge means I don’t have to go rummaging around the house, deciding what we need when it is time to head out the door.
 This also helps to prevent you from forgetting anything and having to do another trip shortly after.

 SET UP ROUTINES

 As a busy mom, I am more about routines than schedules.
 Routines don’t sound like the most exciting thing to take on, but they really can do wonders for your productivity level.
-There are homeschool routines, cleaning routines, morning routines, workout routines, etc. I think the best approach is to pick one type of routine to help you simplify your schedule and some tasks that you need to accomplish.
+There are homeschool routines, cleaning routines, morning routines, evening routines, Bible study routines, etc. I think the best approach is to pick one type of routine to help you simplify your schedule and some tasks that you need to accomplish.
 After that one routine is established, then maybe move on to incorporating another into your life.

 This is a great way to save some time and energy on remembering to pay monthly bills.
 Automate as many bill payments as possible so you don’t have to fret about paying anything late (or worse, actually paying late and then having to pay for a late fee!).
 If you are a blogger, figure out how you can automate your social media platforms!